ValentinaManferrari/CSC309-WebProgramming/Week6-Django/README.md

     ...
     ```

-    You should also provide a mail backend to send the emails.
-You can use the [django.core.mail](https://docs.djangoproject.com/en/4.1/topics/email/#module-django.core.mail) module to send emails.
-For now we will just print the email to the console, using `django.core.mail.backends.console.EmailBackend`, by setting the `EMAIL_BACKEND` variable in the `settings.py` file to `django.core.mail.backends.console.EmailBackend`.
-You can find more information about the `EMAIL_BACKEND` variable [here](https://docs.djangoproject.com/en/4.1/topics/email/#email-backends).

 5. **Password Reset Done**: Create the password reset done page template in `templates/registration/password_reset_done.html` either by extending your generic_message template or from scratch.

 6. **Password Reset Confirm**: Create the password reset confirmation page template in `templates/registration/password_reset_confirm.html` either by extending your generic_form template or from scratch.
 In addition to the `form` and `action` context variables, a `validlink` context variable is also provided.
 You can use this variable to show a message if the link is not valid, or to show the form if the link is valid.